adjust/cordova_sdk/README.md

 ### <a id="attribution-callback">Attribution callback

 You can register a listener to be notified of tracker attribution changes.
-Due to the different sources considered for attribution, this information can not by provided synchronously.
+Due to the different sources considered for attribution, this information cannot by provided synchronously.
 The simplest way is to create a single anonymous listener which is going to be called **each time your user's attribution value changes**:

 With the `AdjustConfig` instance, before starting the SDK, add the anonymous listener: